-- Developer cites evidence found in guidelines from the United States Preventive Services Task Force (USPSTF) and from the American Diabetes Association (ADA). - The focus of the recommendations is lifestyle change. - USPSTF incorporated this evidence into the updated recommendation regarding screening for abnormal glucose and type 2 diabetes. - The grade B recommendation states that physicians should screen individuals for abnormal glucose if they are between the ages of 40 and 70 and are overweight or obese, or younger if they have additional risk factors. - The ADA recommends screening patients who are overweight or obese with one risk factor, regardless of age.
-Additionally, those who have no risk factors should start screening at age 45. - Developer notes that the risk factors included in this measure bring together both the USPSTF and ADA risk factors. - Testing for prediabetes and risk for future diabetes in asymptomatic people should be considered in adults of any age who are overweight or obese (BMI ≥25kg/mg or ≥23kg/m2 in Asian Americans) and who have one or more additional risk factors for diabetes.
-(ADA, 2018) (B Recommendation) - Grade B recommendation means: "The USPSTF recommends the service.
-There is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial."
+- The developer cited evidence found in guidelines from the United States Preventive Services Task Force (USPSTF) and the American Diabetes Association (ADA). - The focus of the recommendations is lifestyle change. - USPSTF incorporated this evidence into the updated recommendation regarding screening for abnormal glucose and type 2 diabetes. - The grade B recommendation states that physicians should screen individuals for abnormal glucose if they are between the ages of 40 and 70 and are overweight or obese, or younger if they have additional risk factors. - The ADA recommends screening patients who are overweight or obese with one risk factor, regardless of age.
+Additionally, those who have no risk factors should start screening at age 45.

-3569e Prediabetes: Screening for Abnormal Blood Glucose The Committee questioned the fact that the measure does not have an age upper limit, noting the USPSTF guidance related to screening for diabetes for patients with high BMI ages between 40-70.
-Developer provided a summary of the literature related to gaps in care.
-Developer states that their review of the literature suggests that the uninsured are less likely to be screened; Hispanics and black people are also more likely to be screened than white people.
-The Committee agreed that gap that exists based on the literature despite the lack actual data of patient care.
+- The developer noted that the risk factors included in this measure unite both the USPSTF and ADA risk factors. - Testing for prediabetes and risk for future diabetes in asymptomatic people should be considered in adults of any age who are overweight or obese (BMI ≥25kg/mg or ≥23kg/m2 in Asian Americans) and who have one or more additional risk factors for diabetes.
+(ADA, 2018) (B Recommendation) - A grade B recommendation denotes the following: "The USPSTF recommends the service.
+There is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial." - The Committee questioned the fact that the measure does not have an upper age limit, noting the USPSTF guidance related to screening for diabetes for patients with high BMI between the ages of 40 and 70. - The developer provided a summary of the literature related to gaps in care.
+The developer stated that their review of the literature suggests that the uninsured are less likely to be screened; Black people and Hispanics are also more likely to be screened than White people. - The Committee agreed that a gap exists based on the literature despite the lack of actual data of patient care.

-2. Scientific Acceptability of Measure Properties: The measure did not pass the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure did not pass the Scientific Acceptability criteria.